-Although the position should not be neglected when storing wine, the most critical issue, in general, is how to achieve the best temperature to store wine.
+Although the position should not be neglected when storing wine, the most critical issue, in general, is “what is the best temperature to store wine.”
 Although you may not have the ideal storage conditions, you should always have the optimum temperature level.
 The proper temperature of the wine storage is critical as it affects the overall quality, taste, and longevity of the wine.
 Most wines need to be stored for a long time, which is why temperature is so important.

 The storage temperature of the wine should always be between 50 and 65 degrees F. When it is storing in this range, the wine will develop quite nicely.
 In the days before chilling, the wine was stored in underground cellars and pits.
 When refrigerators appeared, it quickly became the easiest and most convenient way to store wine in them—thus allowing you to maintain all the time the same desired temperature.

 Science Plays an Essential Role in Winemaking